Tommy Steele: Writing career

 In 1981, Steele wrote and published a novel titled The Final Run about World War II and the evacuation of Dunkirk.

-Steele also wrote a children's novel, entitled Quincy, about a reject toy trying to save himself and his fellow rejects in the basement of a toy store from the furnace the day after Christmas.
-Released in 1981, it was based on his own television film, Quincy's Quest, from 1979, in which Steele played Quincy and Mel Martin played Quincy's girlfriend doll, Rebecca.
+Steele also wrote a children's novel, entitled Quincy, about a rejected toy trying to save himself and his fellow rejects in the basement of a toy store from the furnace the day after Christmas.
+Released in 1981, it was based on his own television film, Quincy's Quest, from 1979, in which Steele played Quincy, and Mel Martin played Quincy's girlfriend doll, Rebecca.

 Steele co-wrote many of his early songs with Lionel Bart and Mike Pratt, but he used the pseudonym of Jimmy Bennett, using his mother's maiden name, from 1958 onwards.

 On 7 November 2019, Steele was awarded a Lifetime Achievement Award by the British Music Hall Society at a celebratory luncheon in Mayfair's Lansdowne Club.
 Those paying tribute to his then 63 years and two days in show business included Tim Rice, Wyn Calvin and Bill Kenwright.

 In May 2020, Steele announced a new project which he had been working on titled Breakheart, which was available exclusively online throughout May.
 Announced via a specially recorded video during the COVID-19 lockdown, Breakheart was a seven-episode audio thriller, written by Steele and set during the Second World War.
-A new episode was released each day for a week culminating in the full story.
+A new episode was released each day for a week, culminating in the full story.
 Following the re-release of the complete version of Breakheart for the 2020 festive period, Steele also released a specially recorded festive tale, The Christmas Mystery of Muchhope.
-This story was re-released for the festive period of 2022 with new edits and sound effects and a new story, 'The Magic of Christmas,' was written and recorded by Steele for a limited release for Christmas 2023.
+This story was re-released for the festive period of 2022 with new edits and sound effects, and a new story, 'The Magic of Christmas,' was written and recorded by Steele for a limited release for Christmas 2023.

 In June 2021, to celebrate his 65 years in the entertainment industry, his authorised biography, A Life in the Spotlight, was published by FontHill Media, written by fan and archivist Sebastian Lassandro.

 Personal life

 Steele and Winifred Ann Donoghue or Donoughue (born 1936) married at St Patrick's Catholic Church, Soho Square, London, in spring 1960.
-The couple have one daughter.
+The couple has one daughter.

 Honours

+In the 1979 New Year Honours, Steele was appointed an Officer of the Order of the British Empire (OBE) for his work as an entertainer and actor.

 In 2019, Steele was awarded the Freedom of the City of London.
 Due to the COVID-19 pandemic, the ceremony at Mansion House was delayed until 20 July 2021.

-In the 1979 New Year Honours, he was appointed an Officer of the Order of the British Empire (OBE) for his work as an entertainer and actor.
 He was knighted in the 2020 Birthday Honours for services to entertainment and charity.